Las Vegas Things To Do

 As promised in my previous post, which focused on the hotels we visited in Las Vegas, I will share some of the activities that we did while on our short stay here.
-My preconceptions of this city being solely for those wanting to party and gamble all through the night were inaccurate and I found this out pretty quickly when we started planning our trip.
-We were pleasantly surprised by the variety of activities available to us and in fact we struggled to fit in everything we wanted to do in our three days in the city.
-From tasty restaurants to breath-taking sights, we were spoilt for choice in this gem in the desert.
+We were pleasantly surprised by the variety of activities available to us and in fact we struggled to fit in everything we wanted to do n our three days in the city.

-We couldn’t go passed the obvious choice of battered fish and chips and boy were we blown away.
+It had to be the obvious choice of battered fish and chips and boy were we blown away.
 As with anything Gordon Ramsay touches, nothing is standard and this can certainly be said of the fish and chips.
-This fish itself was cooked to perfection with crispy batter that left us wanting more.
-The accompaniments for the chips were also considered thoroughly and added that extra special touch to the meal; the choices of homemade sauces were to die for and the real vinegar on offer was that little something you don’t often get when away from home.
+The fish itself was cooked to perfection with crispy batter that left us wanting more.
+The choices of homemade sauces were to die for and the real vinegar on offer was that little something you don’t often get when away from home.
 The generous lemon wedge skewered on top left us wanting for nothing.
-This venue is also licensed so was the perfect pit stop for our afternoon and the size of the meal saw us right through to dinner even with hours of walking under our belts.
+This venue is also licensed so was the perfect pit stop for our afternoon.

 Another thing that we hadn’t realised prior to our trip, was that the Grand Canyon is a nature reserve and therefore can not be accessed by just anyone.
 Many people decide to drive to the Grand Canyon themselves while in the city but they can only get to certain points and don’t get the same access or experience that you get when on a guided tour.